Black God (Navajo mythology)

-The Black God (Haashchʼééshzhiní), sometimes known as the Fire God, in Diné folklore is known as the God who created and placed the stars.
-He is described as having a crescent moon on his forehead, a fullmoon for a mouth, the Pleiades on his temple and he wears a buckskin mask covered in sacred charcoal with white paint.He is the inventor of the fire drill and was the first being to discover the means by which to generate fire.
-He is also attributed to the practice of witchcraft.
+Black God (Haashchʼééshzhiní), sometimes known as Fire God in Navajo mythology, is known in said folklore as the God who created and placed the stars.
+He is described as having a crescent moon on his forehead, a full moon for a mouth, a constellation of Pleiades on his temple and a buckskin mask covered in sacred charcoal with white paint as his clothing.
+He is also known in Navajo folklore as the inventor of the fire drill and the first being to discover the means by which to generate fire.
+He has also been attributed to the practice of witchcraft.

-Black God is not portrayed in the admirable, heroic fashion of other Navajo Gods.
-Instead, he is imagined as old, slow and apparently helpless.
-Other times he is imagined as a “a moody, humorless trickster” who “passes himself off as poor so that people will be generous to him.”
-According to one version of the Navajo creation story, Black God is first encountered by First Man and First Woman on the Yellow (third) world.
-Black God is, first and foremost, a fire god.
+Black God is not portrayed in Navajo lore as admirable or heroic like most other Navajo gods.
+Instead, he is portrayed as old, slow and helpless.
+Other times in said folklore he is imagined as a “a moody, humorless trickster” who “passes himself off as poor so that people will be generous to him.”
+According to one version of the Navajo creation story, Black God is first encountered by The First Man and First Woman on the Yellow (third) world in the Navajo creation myth.
+Black God is also known as a fire god in Navajo mythology.

 Genealogical mythology

-Black God's father is Fire and his mother is Comet.
+In Navajo mythology, Black God's father is the concept of fire and his mother is the concept of a comet.